LauzHack/LauzHack.github.io/huawei.md

 ### Travel Reimbursement

 Students coming from ETH Zurich will be eligible for up to CHF 60 in travel reimbursement costs.
 Submitting expenses will happen directly through the [web app of the event](https://app.lauzhack.com).
+The reimbursement will happen on site, by cash, towards the end of the event.

 ### Accommodation